Dadangdut33/simple-prayertime-reminder/README.md

 # Simple Prayertime Reminder

 A simple muslim prayertime reminder app for desktop.
-Made using Electron with electron-react-boilerplate
+Made using Electron with electron-react-boilerplate.

+Still WIP.

 <br>